 As a beginner, you can start with easy projects and observe how your peers create well-documented projects and communicate the quality of analyses.

-It matters what projects you are creating and how you are making the best use of resources, like scientific libraries, packages, and tools at your disposal.
+It matters what projects you create and how you make the best use of resources, such as scientific libraries, packages, and tools at your disposal.
 You are essentially learning concepts and growing logical reasoning skills while making the optimum use of your time by identifying purpose.

-Without purpose, your efforts are in vain, but the debt of purpose can be realized by answering questions like:
+Without purpose, your efforts are in vain, but the debt of purpose can be realized by answering questions such as:

 - How would I benefit from my analysis?

 Projects are not substitutes for your work experience, but if you dedicate time to improving your skills, you can show the expertise that most people gain through work experience.

 As you learn through projects, cultivate the habit of documenting your work on platforms like GitHub and Deepnote.